Bergen, Norway

 When we asked people living in Bergen what life is like and how people spend their time, they said:

 "Living in Bergen as an expat or digital nomad can be a rewarding experience.
 The city is known for its stunning natural beauty, with its mountains, fjords, and islands providing plenty of opportunities for outdoor activities.
 The city also has a vibrant cultural scene, with plenty of museums, galleries, and music venues to explore.
 The cost of living in Bergen is relatively high, but the quality of life is excellent.
 The city is well-connected, with good public transport links and a reliable internet connection.
-Expats and digital nomads in Bergen can also benefit from the city's excellent healthcare system and generous social security benefits," remarked one expat living in Bergen, Norway.
+Expats and digital nomads in Bergen can also benefit from the city's excellent healthcare system and generous social security benefits," commented one expat who made the move to Bergen.

 GeoBlue is a trusted leader in international health insurance.
 Wherever your destination, GeoBlue can keep you and your family covered with the right health insurance.
 Get a GeoBlue Quote Today!